 - Only two grinding plates

 This is a commercial-grade grinder with commercial-grade capacity.
 480 lbs/hr that is.
 If you run a butcher shop or professional kitchen, this is great.
 It’s also not a bad choice if you just have a big appetite.
+It’s fitted with a circuit breaker to protect the motor if it gets overloaded.

 Despite its industrial size, the #8 keeps quiet thanks to efficient air cooling.